The pack rat, or trader rat, is nature’s original recycler. Artist: John Dolley

 • Municipal Solid Waste in the U.S. was 254 million tons in 2013.
 However, about 50 pounds of raw materials is created for every pound of solid waste disposed of by consumers.

 Six Things You Can Do to Get to Zero Waste

 Take personal action to reduce your carbon footprint associated with water.
 Austin is a city that has made it easy to recycle, precycle, and compost.
 Don’t buy new, or buy high-quality materials that last.
 Join with other activists to persude the public and elected officials of the necessity of this “zero waste” goal and best policies to achieve it.
 (You can find such groups in the Environmental Groups section.)

-This is a list of the recycling drop-off centers and points in the greater Austin area and the materials that they collect.
+This is a map and list of the recycling drop-off centers and points in the greater Austin area and the materials that they collect.